X

 Step 5 – Be Obsessed with Your User Experience

-90 percent of apps are deleted within 30 days and only small handful of people will ever download them again.
+90 percent of apps are deleted within 30 days and only a small handful of people will ever download them again.
 40 percent of users will give up and abandon a website if it takes too long to load (more than three seconds).

 Your website needs to be running fast and loading sprightly.
 Your app needs to provide a user experience that is logical and pleasant.
 In both cases, when taking your brand global, this means focusing on the details.